A Pressure-Based Diffusion Model for Influence Maximization on Social Networks: Introduction

 \subsubsection{Influence Maximization:}

-The IM problem itself was explicitly formulated by Domingos and Richardson in the context of marketing, aiming to maximize the spread of influence through optimal seed node selection \cite{Domingos}.
-Kempe et al. significantly advanced IM research by providing approximation guarantees for greedy algorithms \cite{Kempe}.
-Their work provided a robust theoretical framework, proving the NP-hardness of the IM problem, thus sparking extensive follow-up research into heuristic and approximation-based approaches.
+The IM problem was explicitly formulated by \citet{Domingos} in the context of viral marketing, aiming to maximize influence spread through optimal seed selection. \citet{kempe2003maximizing} advanced IM research by proving NP-hardness, submodularity of influence, and introducing a greedy approximation algorithm, sparking extensive follow-up work.